-The Corporation Counsel's Family Court Division reports declination to proceed decisions to DCJS and NYPD on a monthly basis to enable those agencies to seal their records and pursuant to notification requirements in the Family Court Act.
-In addition, since 2018, the Corporation Counsel's Family Court Division also sends notices of declinations to prosecute directly to OCA for cases referred to it from the Department of Probation when those cases originated in criminal Youth Part and were transferred to the Department of Probation under the Raise the Age Law.
+The Corporation Counsel's Family Court Division reports declination to proceed decisions to DCJS and NYPD and the Department of Probation on a monthly basis to enable those agencies to seal their records and pursuant to notification requirements in the Family Court Act.
+In addition, since 2018, the Corporation Counsel's Family Court Division has also been sending notices of declinations to prosecute directly to OCA for cases referred to it from the Department of Probation, when those cases originated in criminal Youth Part and transferred to the Department of Probation under the Raise the Age law.